rh-aiservices-bu/multi-gpu-llms/README.md

 * [Running Llama3 8B on 2x Nodes with 1xT4 GPU each](https://github.com/rh-aiservices-bu/multi-node-multi-gpu-poc/?tab=readme-ov-file#53-check-and-validate-the-model-deployed-in-multi-node-with-multi-gpus)
 * [Running Mixtral 8x7B on 8x Nodes with 1xL40s GPU each](https://github.com/rh-aiservices-bu/multi-node-multi-gpu-poc/blob/main/docs/mixtral.md)

-> NOTE: These demos are in a [separated repository](https://github.com/rh-aiservices-bu/multi-node-multi-gpu-poc).
-At the moment, this repo it's under development (WIP) because this feature is currently only in the upstream.
-Once it is in the downstream, we will update this.

 ## 8. Demo Steps

 ### 8.1 Provision the GPU nodes in OpenShift (optional)